renemarc/home-assistant-config/README.md

 - **[Aeotec Door / Window Sensor Gen5](https://aeotec.com/z-wave-door-window-sensor)** for front door.
 - **[Aeotec MultiSensor 6](https://aeotec.com/z-wave-sensor)** for temperature/humidity/presence detection.
 - **[AcuRite 06044M Wireless Sensor](https://www.acurite.com/indoor-temperature-sensor-and-humidity-gauge.html)** for cheap temperature and humidity monitoring.
+- **[Dome Leak Sensor](https://domeha.com/z-wave-leak-sensor)** (x2) in case the dishwasher breaks a seal, a shower curtain has not been closed properly …or a toilet has overflowed. 🤢

 <p align="right"><a href="#top" title="Back to top">🔝</a></p>